 Boring…good but somehow still boring.

-We know that the average span of customers’ attention is 8 seconds.
+We know that the average span of customers' attention is 8 seconds.
 We understand they received thousands of commercial messages a day.
-One of them is ours - so the question remains - how to engrave out message in customers’ busy mind.
+One of them is ours - so the question remains - how to engrave our message in customers' busy mind.

 Our first line seemed exactly as we wanted it but in reality it sucked.
 We felt that our potential customers could be under the impression that we are just boring.
-We couldn’t find an expressive way to show our creativeness and open mindedness.
+We couldn't find an expressive way to show our creativeness and open mindedness.
 We have 3 seconds to built the first impression.
 The same applies to the website.
-We tried coming up with something which makes us more trustworthy, juicier, sexier among others agencies.
-One night our friend who is a psychologist pointed something which changed our way of thinking 180 degrees.
-He said:

 "Give up long and confusing stories, don't price yourself all times.
 The truth is nobody cares.
 People are bored when you tell them how great you are."